koinzh/PetCare/readme.md

 # Introduction
 description
 This project is the course design of real-time embedded system.
 In this course, we are the team 7.
 When pets-owners leave home for a long time, feeding pets with food and water is a big problem.
 So we make an automatic pet feeder to help people feed their pets when they are busy.
 The design used raspberry PI to make an automatic feeder, real-time monitoring of pet movement and food.
-An application can collect the feeding records.
+Upload the feeding records to aliyun cloud server.
 This project can realize intelligent feeding, protecting the health of pets.

 # Equipment